 45. Use of ESMPF.
-The Bank requires the Client to use an ESMPF if: (a) the Project consists of a program or series of activities whose details are not yet identified at the time the Project is approved by the Bank; or (b) if the Bank authorizes the Client to use a phased approach in accordance with Section G below.
+The Bank requires the Client to use an ESMPF if: (a) the Project consists of a program or series of activities whose details are not yet identified at the time the Project is approved by the Bank;7 or (b) if the Bank authorizes the Client to use a phased approach in accordance with Section G below.
 The ESMPF includes, when applicable, an RPF and an IPPF.
 The purpose of the ESMPF is to ensure that the activities will be assessed and implemented in conformity with the ESP and ESSs.
-It sets out the policies and procedures to assess and address: (a) environmental and social risks and impacts of the activities; (b) Involuntary Resettlement that is likely to arise from such activities; and (c) impacts on Indigenous Peoples that are likely to arise from such activities.
-The policies and procedures also cover working conditions and community health and safety aspects described in ESS 1.
-The Bank requires the Client to disclose the draft ESMPF in the manner required of it under paragraph 57 of this ESP and engage in consultation on the ESMPF in the manner required of it under Section J below.
+It sets out the policies and procedures to assess and address: (a) environmental and social risks and impacts of the activities; (b) Involuntary Resettlement that is likely to arise from such activities; and (c)

-&lt;sup>7 For example, because: (a) the zone of impact of subprojects cannot be determined, or (b) the zone of impact is known but precise sitting alignments cannot be determined.
+7 For example, because: (a) the zone of impact of activities cannot be determined, or (b) the zone of impact is known but precise siting alignments cannot be determined.